 What is your favorite city to travel to?
 Why?

 Bari Musawwir: Las Vegas.
-It’s the most fun, and the biggest Monster Jam event in the world.
+It’s the most fun.

 How did you get started competing in Monster Jam?